-Connectivity and communication protocols
+Connectivity and communication

 A Microsoft wireless Arc mouse